 The Royal Mint has issued a two-coin set to mark the 50th anniversary of the death of Winston Churchill, one of history’s great figures.
 The Royal Mint’s newly released Winston Churchill 2015 Brilliant Uncirculated £5 coin is paired with an original Winston Churchill 1965 Memorial Crown in this special set that is sure to delight both collectors and Churchill enthusiasts.

 On the death of Winston Churchill in 1965 The Royal Mint issued a coin that became a classic, the essence of the great man captured by Oscar Nemon.
-In 2015, 50 years later, The Royal Mint has issued a second coin designed by Mark Richards FRBS, honouring Sir Winston Churchill as an individual – the only statesman ever to be commemorated on two coins created in his honour.
-The portrait of Churchill is instantly recognisable on the new coin, a man who was larger than life, almost impossible to capture in the usual confines of coin design.
+In 2015, 50 years later, The Royal Mint has issued a second coin designed by Mark Richards FRBS, honoring Sir Winston Churchill as an individual – the only statesman ever to be commemorated on two coins created in his honor.
+The portrait of Churchill is instantly recognizable on the new coin, a man who was larger than life, almost impossible to capture in the usual confines of coin design.

 The two coins are now paired together in this special edition set, which has a limited edition of 5,000